iuriialekseev/audio_ingester/README.md

 ## Notes:

+- If there are multiple readers or writers, they can be extracted into `lib/readers` and `lib/writers` accordingly
 - I assumed that `docker` and `docker compose` are not required for this exercise, and that `asdf` or `rbenv` are good enough

 ## Instructions: